cfpb/development/code-reviews.md

   issue or offline.
 In the meantime, the author has the final say on the current implementation.
 - Sign off on the pull request with a :thumbsup: or "Ready to merge" comment.
+- Wait to merge the branch until it has passed Continuous Integration testing.
+  (TDDium, TravisCI, etc.)
+- Merge once you feel confident in the code and its impact on the project.

 ## Submitting code